The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 - sun exposure

-- Certain skin predispositions.
+- certain skin predispositions.

-Managing melasma requires a genuine medical strategy: precise diagnosis, rigorous selection of indications, strict sun protection, and ongoing follow-up.
+The management of melasma requires a genuine medical strategy: precise diagnosis, rigorous selection of indications, strict sun protection, and ongoing follow-up.

 SUPERFICIAL SPOTS